 Dr. MacPherson joined the Army in 1963 and he was attached to the 13th Battalion Scottish Parachute Regiment.
 After graduating from medical school he became a Captain in the Royal Army Medical Corp and saw service in Ireland and Germany.
 In 1969, he joined a family medical practice in Shropshire, England.

 Dr. and Mrs. MacPherson emigrated to Red Lake, Ontario in February of 1972, where he joined an existing family practice.They moved to London, Ontario in June of 1973.
 Dr. MacPherson studied anesthesiology at St Joseph’s Hospital for 6 months.

 The family moved to Chatham in January of 1974 where Dr. MacPherson joined Dr. Otto Akkerman in his family medical practice.
 In 1975, Dr. MacPherson took over Dr. Glen’s practice on Grand Ave.
 The practice moved to 857 Grand Avenue West within a year.

 Throughout his distinguished career, Dr. MacPherson held a number of positions in the medical community.
 He was President of the Kent County Medical Association at 2 different times, he was Occupational Health Officer for St Joseph’s Hospital and the Public General Hospital.
 He was a Coroner for over 35 years for Chatham-Kent and he acted as the Medical Director of Thamesview Lodge then known as Riverview Gardens.

 Dr. and Mrs. MacPherson had 3 children; Gail, Alexandra and Ewan and they have 5 grandchildren.

-Dr. MacPherson enjoyed fishing, hunting, photography and painting in watercolors in his spare time.
+Dr. MacPherson retired in 2003.
+He enjoyed fishing, hunting, photography and painting in watercolors in his spare time.